Use Topcashback and Quidco to your advantage and get even more money back. Here’s what you need to know.

 You simply select your payout option from your dashboard and the gift card will be emailed through in a few days.

 - All Bar One, Harvester and various pubs ( 15%)

-These rates are first for standard membership and then Plus membership.
+These rates are higher than standard Plus membership rates.

 To get these extras you first need to transfer your cashback into a reward wallet.
 Once it’s there you can’t take it back out for a cash payout.
 Instead you select one of the retailers and a digital gift card is sent.
 It can take a few days for this to be emailed to you.